DaleOrders/AWS-Study-Notes/README.md

 Runs one of a few types of database engines and can contain multiple user created databases.
-Create one when you provision the instance, but multiple ones can be created after.
+Create one when you provision the instance, but multiple ones can be created thereafter.

 When you create a database instance, the way you access it is using a database host-name, a CNAME, and this resolves to the database instance itself.
+Can not use IP address.

 RDS uses standard database engines so you can access an RDS instance using the same tooling as if you were accessing a self-managed database.